 2011 brought the sad news of James English’s premature passing and for a time it was perhaps uncertain what would happen at Mandina and Makasutu.
 But the pioneer spirit lives on, and with the arrival of James’ wife Linda shortly afterwards, they have continued to manage and indeed improve the Mandina experience, and the future looks very bright.

-On Saturday 28th April 2012 and July 22nd 2012 Square in Banjul, Makasutu was awarded the National Order of The Gambia, an award for meritorious and outstanding services of a person, institution or group to The Gambia.
+On Saturday 28th April 2012 in July 22nd Square, Banjul, Mandina Lodges at Makasutu was awarded the National Order of The Gambia, an award for meritorious and outstanding services of a person, institution or group to The Gambia.
 Lawrence received the award in person from former President Jammeh.
 It's a great honour for everyone at Makasutu and just reward for so many years of hard work.